- Scott Perelman

 Perelman joined the Gator staff with over 20 years of collegiate coaching experience, in addition to serving as the personal coach for ATP professional Chris Woodruff from 1993-99.

 During the 2013 season at Florida, the Gators finished with a 15-11 overall record, No. 16 national ranking and the third seed in the Southeastern Conference Tournament.
 Florida also earned a berth in the NCAA Tournament and hosted an NCAA Regional for the sixth-straight year.
 UF faced 13 teams ranked in the top 25 and had six wins against teams ranked in the top 20.
+In 2014, Perelman helped lead the Gators to a 17-10 season, including a trip to the NCAA Round of 16.

-In Perelman's first season as an assistant at UNC in 2010-11, the Tar Heels posted an 18-7 record with a 7-3 mark in ACC regular season play.
-The following season, Carolina played one of the top schedules in the country and posted a 16-8 record and a second place finish in the ACC at 9-2.
+In Perelman’s first season as an assistant at UNC in 2010-11, the Tar Heels posted an 18-7 record with a 7-3 mark in ACC regular season play.
+The following season, Carolina played one of the top schedules in the country and posted a 16-8 record and a second-place finish in the ACC at 9-2.
 Last season, the Tar Heels finished 15-8 and finished second in the ACC at 9-2 for the second year in a row.

 After lettering in tennis for four years as an undergraduate at Ball State University from 1973-77, Perelman began his coaching career with assistant coaching and administrative coaching positions at various colleges and tennis clubs.